 The Great Hope for the Coronavirus Vaccine in the US

 Moderna’s vaccine candidate will enter Phase 3 testing next week.
 As patients with COVID continue to die by the thousands, the United States must seek an end to the number of infections.
 Masking, shielding, social distancing, and hand hygiene are important, but the vaccine offers a new hope for humanity.
 This phase of the trial is expected to involve tens of thousands of recipients and will determine how well the vaccine protects against developing coronavirus injection.

 The vaccine is a small snippet of messenger RNA similar to that of the virus.
 The messenger RNA that is used to make the viral spike protein is the protein targeted by Moderna.
 When that messenger RNA goes into the cell, it creates and produces a protein, and when that protein is sitting on the cell, it looks just like the protein that would be sitting on a virus.
 The immune system recognizes this protein and starts making antibodies to different points of contact on this protein.
 Those antibodies that have stimulated to be be produced by the vaccine candidate will then be present to defend against the virus if the virus ever shows up with this same protein on its surface.

 In phase 1 testing, side effects observed included headache, fever, malaise and myalgias.
-Though patients are reacting to the generation of the viral proteins.
-However, this is not a live virus vaccine or anything of the sort and patients are not having these reactions due to being infected.
+Though patients are reacting to the generation of the viral proteins, this is not a live virus vaccine or anything of the sort and patients are not having these reactions due to being infected.
 These reactions are very common to almost all vaccines, even the commonly used vaccines.
 Virtually all of these reactions were either mild or moderate.
 These reactions are a very small price to pay to prevent hundreds of thousands or millions of patient deaths from the COVID pandemic.